 A short while later, Dell released the X3 series, then the X30 series.
 These took all the goodness of the X5 line, shrunk the package, and added WiFi and Bluetooth support in the higher end models.
 Oh yeah, and a 624MHz processor.
 Again, Dell wasn’t the first company to offer these goodies, but they did so for about $100 cheaper than HP or anyone else.

 I held onto my X5 during this period, because it had served me well.
-But when the X50 series I started drooling.
+But when Dell introduced the X50 series, I was tempted.
 Here was a PDA that was at least as thin and light as the X30, but it came in a far more attractive package.
 And the top of the line X50v had a full VGA screen.
 Still, I resisted.

 I’m still very happy with my X50v, and have no urge to upgrade to a Smartphone right now.
 There are no Windows Mobile PDAs with a higher resolution screen or faster processor right now.
 The only downside to keeping my X50v is that it won’t run some of the newest software.

 Nevertheless, it’s sad to see the Axim line fall by the wayside.
 While other companies were always the ones to push the limits of what a tiny device can do, Dell has done a great job of making the technology affordable.